-According to the nature of the concern, the Trust's Director of Governance and Delivery will lead on the next actions that are to be taken.
+According to the nature of the concern, the Trust's r will lead on the next actions that are to be taken.
 This will be on a case-to-case basis.
 Next steps could include:

 - Notifying the police - Contacting the Modern Slavery helpline (0800 0121 700) - With the individual's consent, completing a referral to the National Referral Mechanism (NRM) (national framework for identifying potential victim of human trafficking and modern slavery and providing appropriate care) (England and Wales/Scotland/Northern Ireland) - Referral to an external agency